thiagobottoni/Qualtrics-Library/README.md

 ## Summary
 - **address-search-tool:** It implements an address search tool by Brazil Postal Codes using public API
+- **nps-10-pont-scale:** It implements the NPS question on a 10 point scale (from 1 to 10), instead of the traditional 11 point scale (from 0 to 10), using javascript

 ## How to implement